I. Application & Admission

 All incoming graduate students are required to take the appropriate exams, including Butler University graduates.

 For advice on preparing for the history and theory exams, please review the preparation notes.
-Information about the Musicology Translation Exam can be found here.
+You may also find Information about the Musicology Translation Exam.
 Please contact the School of Music office with any questions.

 A person holding a baccalaureate degree from a regionally-accredited college or university who wishes to take graduate work for purposes other than obtaining an advanced degree (e.g., for teacher licensure to transfer to another institution, or for self-enrichment) may file a non-degree application.
 Application forms may be obtained from and submitted to the Office of Graduate Admission, and are also available online.